AdrianApan/personal-site/_posts/writing-a-book-with-gpt4-and-midjourney.md

 ![eBook version](https://raw.githubusercontent.com/AdrianApan/personal-site/master/public/assets/blog/posts/gpt_midjourney_book_7.png)

-To achieve a consistent feeling, I didn't want to have just a simple solid colour on the left-hand side pages where the texts are placed.
+To achieve a consistent feeling, I didn't want to have just a simple solid colour on the left-hand side pages where the txts are placed.
 In my head, the pages should come together in one cohesive landscape image.
-To achieve an extended background which I could use as a background on the pages where the text is placed, I opted for an age-old feature from Adobe Photoshop called "Content Aware Fill".
+To achieve an extended background which I could use as a background on the pages where the txt is placed, I opted for an age-old feature from Adobe Photoshop called "Content Aware Fill".
 You can read more about this PS feature here: [https://helpx.adobe.com/uk/photoshop/using/content-aware-fill.html](https://helpx.adobe.com/uk/photoshop/using/content-aware-fill.html)

 With this powerful but straightforward feature, I was able to unify the left-hand side and right-hand side pages and also extend the cover page of the eBook version.